 - While your Galaxy watch is charging, hold down the power button and keep it pressed until your watch shows that it’s rebooting.

 - After about 5-10 seconds, it’ll reboot automatically, and your watch should work normally.

-Sometimes you may have to leave the watch on its charger overnight or more before you can attempt at re-starting it.
+Sometimes you may have to leave the watch on its charger overnight or more before you can attempt to restart it.

-This is especially true if your watch was already in power-saving mode before it lost all the charge.
+This is especially true if your watch was already in power-saving mode before losing all the charge.

 Some users have suggested that when the wireless charger for the watch is not showing signs of charging, you can try the Wireless Power share on the back of your Galaxy S20+ phone or another Galaxy phone with wireless power share and give it a try.